whiskyechobravo/kerko/README.md

 tools to individuals or teams for managing bibliographic data, which it stores in the cloud on zotero.org.
-Kerko can be configured to automatically synchronize its search index from zotero.org on a regular basis, ensuring that visitors get an up-to-date even if it is changing frequently.
+Kerko can be configured to automatically synchronize its search index from zotero.org on a regular basis, ensuring that visitors get an up-to-date bibliography even if it is changing frequently.

 The combination of Kerko and Zotero gives you the best of both worlds: a user-friendly interface for end-users of the bibliography, and a powerful